dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 The first bullet point can be split into:
 * when warrant attributes are satisfied by functionals themselves, and
 * when warrant attributes are satisfied when calling a functional.

+These changes entail secondary changes to method overriding consistent with expectations and allow for a redefinition of `lazy` in a way intended by the Language Maintainers.

+These secondary changes are part of the DIP.
+However, the Language Maintainers may opt to accept the main proposal of the DIP, but not the proposed secondary changes, in favor of other solutions.

 ### Attribute Checking inside Functionals